Warrior-li/JAVA2024/Weekly Workbooks/05 Exceptions and Extensions/README.md

 ### Task 3: Error Handling in Practice
  <a href='03%20Error%20Handling%20in%20Practice/slides/segment-1.pdf' target='_blank'> ![](../../resources/icons/slides.png) </a> <a href='03%20Error%20Handling%20in%20Practice/video/segment-1.mp4' target='_blank'> ![](../../resources/icons/video.png) </a>

-Now that you have a high-level understanding of Java's exception handling mechanism and an appreciation of the range of input error a user might make, let us use this information to actually implement error handling in the OXO game.
+Now that you have a high-level understanding of Java's exception handling mechanism and an appreciation of the range of input errors a user might make, let us use this information to actually implement error handling in the OXO game.
 Take a look at the slides and video linked to above to find out how to work with exceptions in Java.

 With the knowledge you have gained from the above, implement error handling in your `OXOController` class.
-Add appropriate input checking features to your `handleIncomingCommand` method to determine whether or not the specified cell identifier is can be accepted:
+Add appropriate input checking features to your `handleIncomingCommand` method to determine whether or not the specified cell identifier can be accepted.
-- If the identifier is acceptable, mark the specified cell as being owned by the player as normal.
+If the identifier is acceptable, mark the specified cell as being owned by the player as normal.
-- If the identifier is unacceptable, prevent the move from taking place and instead instantiate and 'throw' the relevant exception (depending on the type of input error that has been made).
+If on the other hand the identifier is unacceptable, prevent the move from taking place and instead instantiate and 'throw' the relevant exception (depending on the type of input error that has been made).

 The `OXOGame` will 'catch' any exceptions that the `OXOController` has 'thrown' and will print out a relevant